actionhero/ah-resque-ui/README.md

 To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = 'logged-in-session'` in the provided configuration file.

-## Testing

-On OSX, you may need to manually simulate the `link` action in test project preperation.
-There's something fishy about how OSX links `/tmp` to `/private/tmp` that confuses out linker.

 ## Thanks
 - [Theme](https://bootswatch.com)
 - [HighCharts](http://www.highcharts.com/)